 The Butterfly House – A One Bedroom Casita on a Budget

-We became friends with Marilyn when she came down for a Surf with Amigas retreat a couple years ago and Kim agreed to design and build a small simple 1 bedroom casita on Marilyn’s sea view lot at Seascape Terrace. … Continue reading
+We became friends with Marilyn when she came down for a Surf with Amigas retreat a couple years ago and Kim agreed to design and build a small simple 1 bedroom casita on Marilyn's sea view lot at Seascape Terrace.
+After many iterations of design and trying to fit it to a tight budget, we …

 Our House Is Finished

 This post is a long time coming, but in case you wondering, yes we did finally finish our house.
 It was mostly complete in time for Luna to be born back in September of 2014.
-Since then it’s been a … Continue reading
+Since then it's been a work in progress, adding little details along the way.
+There are still some details we'd …

 Jacek and Ivona’s House by Hipehabitat